brtl-fhc/lolxml-common/README.md

 LolXML
 ======

-A Java library to generate rule-based random text defined specified in XML.
+A Java library to generate text based on grammars defined in XML.
 It intends to provide a powerful, flexible framework for automated comedy (think generators of band names, corporate-speak or Dan Brown plots).